 This opens up a rare opportunity for home buyers: recent graduates can afford more home for less money thanks to low rates.

-Todayâ€™s lending environment is becoming increasingly accommodative to the younger home buyerâ€™s ownership goals.Click to see today's rates (Mar 26th, 2017)
+Todayâ€™s lending environment is becoming increasingly accommodative to the younger home buyerâ€™s ownership goals.Click to see your FHA loan eligibility (Apr 30th, 2017)